Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Introduction

 In this study, a dense neural network (DNN) is trained to act as a proxy model to the Extensive Pore Modeling (xpm, \url{https://github.com/dp-69/xpm}) multi-scale pore network (PNM) simulator, establishing a DNN-ESMDA framework for fast inference and uncertainty estimation of micro-scale properties in multi-scale rocks.
 We use a case study with a cm-scale Malaysian carbonate core sample to demonstrate the efficacy and compatibility of the DNN-ESMDA framework.
-Specifically, potential computational time for ESMDA regression is reduced from thousands of hours to seconds, making the inference of microporosity phase relative permeability of carbonate rocks from the whole-core experimental measurements feasible.
+Specifically, potential computational time for ESMDA regression is reduced from thousands of hours to seconds, making the inference of microporosity phase relative permeability of carbonate rocks from the whole-core ($38\; mm$ diameter $\times \; 69\; mm$ length) experimental measurements feasible.
 Moreover, uncertainty estimation of ensembles reveals valuable insights into future characterization and highlights the promising potential of this framework for routine application in multi-scale carbonate rock modeling workflows.

 The overall structure of this paper is as follows.
 Section \ref{sec:methodology} introduces the Malaysian carbonate samples, the image processing methods, and the ESMDA algorithm implementation details.
 Section \ref{sec:results} presents the validation of the results after ESMDA regression.
 Section \ref{sec:discussion} provides a summary of the main findings from the results and the computational cost of the ESMDA algorithm.
 Lastly, the section \ref{sec:conclusion} presents the concluding remarks.